-other students who use a computer as a reasonable adjustment.
-This is typically smaller than the main exam hall. • Be awarded up to 50% extra time to allow them to check each word aloud (see read aloud rooming).
-Students would only be awarded this where there is evidence from teachers, LS and parents/carers that this was a students normal way of working.
-Scribe - Human Scribe • Separate invigilation 1 student, 1 invigilator and a roving invigilator. -- --
+Scribe - Hum. other students who use a computer as a reasonable adjustment.
+This is typically smaller than the main exam hall.
+Be awarded up to 50% extra time to allow them to check each word aloud (see read aloud rooming).
+Students would only be awarded this where there is evidence from teachers, LS and parents/carers that this was a students normal way of working. an Scribe ate invigilation 1 student, 1 invigilator and a invigilation i student, i invigilator and a invigilator.